Aeman Presley: Serial murders

 After returning to Atlanta, Presley took odd jobs and lived in a homeless shelter.
-In August, he purchased a five-round Taurus Raging Judge revolver, with which he decided to commit robberies.
+In August, he stole a five-round Taurus Raging Judge revolver from a car, with which he decided to commit robberies.
 On September 26, he boarded a bus and travelled to DeKalb County, where he came across 53-year-old Calvin Gholston, whom he shot three times.
 The victim had schizophrenia and dromomania.

 On November 23, Presley shot 42-year-old vagrant Dorian Jenkins three times in the chest.
 Three days later, he shot and killed 68-year-old Tommy Mims, who was sleeping under a railway bridge.
 After killing Mims, Presley searched for another victim, but instead returned to the crime scene, deciding to fire two additional shots in the dead man's head.

 On the night of December 6, Presley travelled to Decatur.
 In the following early morning, he noticed 44-year-old Karen Pearce heading towards her car.
 He went up to her and threatened to shoot her with his revolver.
 Pearce gave up all her valuables, but nevertheless, Presley shot her, killing her instantly.